The East Central Alberta Review (ECA Review), formerly known as the Coronation Review, is a newspaper that services 28,000+ homes each week.

 On Sept.
-27, 2021, the paper will celebrate 110 years of journalism and history documenting.
+27, 2021, the paper will celebrate 110 years of journalism and history documentation.

 At the helm of this operation is Publisher Joyce Webster.

-Lisa Myers-Sortland is our longtime Graphic Artist who has been creating most advertisements and designs the entire newspaper layout each week for over 20 years.
+Lisa Myers-Sortland is our longtime Graphic Artist who has been creating most advertisements and designing the entire newspaper layout each week for over 20 years.

-For all of your sales and marketing needs, we have Judy Walgenbach and Yvonne Thulien.
+For all of your sales and marketing needs, we have Judy Walgenbach, Veronica Miller and Yvonne Thulien.